-Preservation, Inc. is launching a two-body advisory process to provide multi-stakeholder input on Third Party Work Plans required by Ag Order 4.0.
+Preservation, Inc. formed a two-body advisory process to provide multi-stakeholder input on the Third Party 35% Draft Alternative Compliance Pathway (ACP) Work Plan required by Ag Order 4.0.

-The advisory bodies are a Technical Panel (consisting of growers and researchers) and a Stakeholder Advisory Committee (consisting of a broad variety of stakeholders involved in the Ag Order).
+The advisory bodies were a Technical Advisory Committee, or TAC, (consisting of growers and researchers) and a Stakeholder Advisory Committee, or SAC, (consisting of a broad variety of stakeholders involved in the Ag Order).
 See diagrams below.
-During advisory meetings, stakeholders will provide input on Work Plan concepts and contents such as scope, timelines, deliverables, feasibility; and will review and comment on draft Work Plans authored by Preservation, Inc. staff and contractors.
+During advisory meetings, stakeholders provided input on Work Plan concepts and contents such as scope, timelines, deliverables, feasibility; and will reviewed and commented on draft Work Plans authored by Preservation, Inc. staff and contractors.

-Advisory meetings will occur, very roughly, every other month depending on the needs of the specific Work Plan(s) in development at any given time.
-While in-person participation is preferred, remote attendance options will be available.
-All meetings are open to public observation (in-person and Zoom).
-Some important upcoming dates include:
+Advisory meetings took place, very roughly, every other month depending on the needs of the specific Work Plan(s) in development at any given time.
+While in-person participation was preferred, remote attendance options were available.
+All meetings were open to public observation (in-person and Zoom).

 The Ag Technical Panel will have 10 producer seats and 3 science seats.
 The producer seats must be occupied by owners or employees of an agricultural operation.
 The science seats must be occupied by highly qualified, practicing scientists not associated with a vendor company.
 This Panel is highly technical in nature and will provide recommendations to the CCWQP Board.

 The Stakeholder Advisory Group (SAG) includes the Ag Technical Panel plus 10 non-agricultural stakeholder seats.
 These additional seats may be filled by conservationists, softer science practitioners, and/or policy oriented stakeholders.
 This group will provide input to the Ag Technical Panel.